A Bagan Temple Route to Follow on Your Own

 - Record the shop’s number physically and on your phone.
 It’s important in case the battery goes flat, you get a flat tyre or the bike is damaged.

 - Keep right and ride in a single file on paved roads.
 While Myanmese drivers will usually give you plenty of room when passing, you have to give them the space to do so too.

 - Eyes on the road!
 It’s tempting to turn your head to admire the scenery.
 If you want to pull over and take photos, check that it’s safe using your mirrors.

 - When riding off-road, stick to the packed dirt, such as the tyre tracks left by cars.
 If you get too close to the edge of the path, you’ll hit loose sand and skid.

 Tips on visiting Bagan’s temples

-- Dress modestly: Locals will frown upon bare shoulders or daisy dukes.
+- Dress modestly: Locals will frown upon bare shoulders and daisy dukes.
 Bring a sarong or buy a cheap longyi if you need one.

 - The stairs inside the temples that you can climb are steep and rarely illuminated.
 Use the flashlight on your phone, and if the descent is too steep, face the steps and treat them like a ladder, or turn sideways.

 - You may encounter bats or hornets in the quieter places, so watch your head

 - The Bagan entry pass that you get when you enter the city is valid for a week.
 If you’re not staying long and don’t think it’s ethical to let the government get your 25,000 kyats, you can try blagging one from somebody who just left town, perhaps in Mandalay.
 My pass wasn’t checked in most of the temples anyway.